-Despite the increase, rates in the Old Dominion State have remained below the US average.
-The gap between Virginia and the US average has only gotten wider over time.
-One reason for this could be that Virginia ranks 30th for the standard of living in the US.
+Despite recent increases, premiums in the Old Dominion State have remained below the US average.
+The gap between what Virginians pay for coverage vs. the rest of the country has only gotten wider over time.
+One reason for this could be that Virginia ranks 30th for the standard of living.
 With a lower cost of living overall in the state, rates are also likely to drop.

-Below is a graph showing the change in Virginia’s average auto collision insurance rates from 2012 to 2019.
-Collision prices increased 27% during this period, going from $254 in 2012 to $323 in 2019.
-Like the other coverages, liability rates in the state are well below the US average.
+Below is a graph showing the change in Virginia’s average collision insurance costs from 2012 to 2019.
+Rates increased 27% during this period, going from $254 in 2012 to $323 in 2019.
+Like the other coverages, liability premiums in the state are well below the US mean.

-While collision rates are below the national average, they’re still higher than the other insurance types.
-This could be because of the state’s high car repair costs.
-According to a study by CarMD, Virginia ranks fifth for average car repair costs.
-This would likely result in more expensive collision coverage rates for everyone in the state.
+While collision rates here are lower than other states, they’re still higher than the other coverage types on auto policies.
+The reason could be, at least in part, that it costs so much to fix cars here after an accident.
+According to a study by CarMD, Virginia ranks fifth for vehicle repair costs.
+This would likely result in more expensive collision prices for everyone in the state.

-In most states, you must have car insurance to drive.
+In most states, you must have car insurance policy in place to drive.
 But in Virginia, you don’t need any if you’re capable of covering the costs of an accident yourself or if you pay an uninsured motor vehicle fee.
 All other drivers must have a policy.

 Below is a breakdown of coverage requirements:

-Virginia only requires liability insurance to drive.
-This type of coverage protects you from having to pay out of pocket for injuries or damages you cause in an accident.
+Virginia only requires liability auto coverage to drive.
+This type of insurance protects you from having to pay out of pocket for injuries or damages you cause in an accident.
 To drive, you’ll need the following minimum liability limits: